 - Sub-bass will distort at a higher volume

-The 60 Ohm impedance puts the HyperX Cloud 2 squarely in the middle of the impedance chart.
+The 60 Ohm impedance puts the HyperX Cloud II squarely in the middle of the impedance chart.
 Most laptop headphone outputs shouldn’t have a problem driving these headphones even with enabled calibration.
-And even if your laptop tends to struggle, then you’re in luck!
+And if your laptop tends to struggle, you’re in luck!
 The included USB dongle acts as a very decent DAC and headphone amp to make the output issue moot.

-For the price there are no real nits to pick about the build quality.
-The earcups are connected to the headband by aluminium yokes similar to those found on the Beyerdynamic DT990.
+For the price, there are no real nits to pick about the build quality.
+The earcups are connected to the headband by aluminum yokes similar to those found on the Beyerdynamic DT 990 Pro.
 All of the padded contact surfaces are made out of soft pleather.
-The extra set of earpads are plush and feel like those on Sennheiser open-back circumaural headphones like the HD650.
+The extra set of earpads are plush and feel like those on Sennheiser open-back circumaural headphones like the Sennheiser Sennheiser HD 650.
 The cable is soldered to the earcup, so swapping it out will require a full disassembly.
 Luckily the cable has a fabric sleeve which makes it non-microphonic.

-It’s high end.
-Cloud 2 has superb channel matching and sample to sample variation is in line with the best from brands like Sennheiser.
+It’s high-end.
+Cloud II has superb channel matching and sample to sample variation is in line with the best from brands like Sennheiser.
 The price point makes me think that they’re not throwing out many drivers to get there, which means that their manufacturing is seriously on-point.
-What’s interesting is that the Cloud 2 doesn’t suffer from channel imbalance due to single-entry cable which often means that inner cavity of the earcups is different.
+What’s interesting is that the Cloud II doesn’t suffer from channel imbalance due to single-entry cable which often means that the inner cavity of the earcups is different.
 Stellar job, Kingston!

 The comfort is good, but not stellar.
-There aren’t any pressure points to annoy you after hours of work, however the pleather earpads can get sweaty.
-Generally it’s on par with other closed back headphones, however due to a lighter weight the Cloud 2 might be easier on the neck muscles than say the Neumann NDH-20.
+There aren’t any pressure points to annoy you after hours of work, however, the pleather earpads can get sweaty.
+Generally, it’s on par with other closed-back headphones, yet due to a lighter weight the Cloud II might be easier on the neck muscles than say the Neumann NDH 20.

-You can find the HyperX Cloud 2 for 90$ or even less.
-Just by sound quality alone this makes them a terrific value.
-When you take into account that you get an extra set of earpads, a mic and a USB dongle that’s essentially an audio interface the money, the value proposition is out of this world.
+You can find the HyperX Cloud II for 90$ or even less.
+Just by sound quality alone, this makes them a terrific value.
+When you take into account that you get an extra set of ear pads, a mic and a USB dongle that’s essentially an audio interface, the value proposition is out of this world.

 How accurate and consistent is the correction effect among different listeners?

-Distortion is on the low side except for sub-bass and the strange peak at 4.2kHz.
-Sub-bass will be coloured, but the upper mid peak won’t cause trouble unless you’re focusing on this very narrow region.
+Distortion is on the low side except for the sub-bass and the strange peak at 4.2 kHz.
+Sub-bass will be colored, but the upper mid peak won’t cause trouble unless you’re focusing on this very narrow region.

-This was a nice surprise from a company which hasn’t made a name for itself in the audio industry.
+This was a nice surprise from a company that hasn’t made a name for itself in the audio industry.
 Sample to sample variation is positively small.